FraTesta/experimental_ws/src/final_assignment/README.md

  The user can digit the keyword:
  - 'play' -> to switch in play mode
- - 'GoTo roomName' -> to reach that room or to start looking for it (if it hasn't yet been discovered) The rooms present are:
+ - 'GoTo roomName' -> to reach that room or to start looking for it (if it hasn't yet been discovered)
+ - 'list' -> to get the list of the rooms already visited The rooms present are:
  Entrance(blue)
  Closet(red)